nikwilms/ESG-Score-Prediction-from-Sustainability-Reports/README.md

-# SustainSight: Revolutionizing ESG Score Prediction with NLP
+# SustainSight: NLP-Driven ESG Score Prediction
-Welcome to SustainSight, your go-to NLP-powered tool for assessing a company's adherence to Environmental, Social, and Governance (ESG) principles.
-With cutting-edge technologies like BERT and custom-trained models, we provide immediate and accurate ESG score predictions based on your uploaded sustainability reports.
+Welcome to SustainSight, your premier NLP-based tool for assessing a company's commitment to Environmental, Social, and Governance (ESG) principles.
+Leveraging state-of-the-art models like BERT and our custom-trained algorithms, we provide insightful ESG score predictions based on your uploaded sustainability reports.

 This repository is useful for researchers, investors, and sustainability professionals who are interested in developing or using machine learning models to predict ESG scores.

 #### -- Project Status: FINISHED